 0/10 Ranking: 8.5 to 9/10

 Description: Jalapeno cheddar sausage that he gets from Edwards Meats.
 Had a good snap to the casing, being juicy while also maintaining a firm internal consistency and slight creaminess simultaneously.
-Slightly too spicy for my pallet, but would recommend to anyone who enjoys a spicier sausage option.
-Even though it was little hot, I will be ordering again regardless, as the flavoring was great, but would also recommend ordering an extra beer to help cool it down
+Slightly too spicy for my palate, but would recommend to anyone who enjoys a spicier sausage option.
+Even though it was a little hot, I will be ordering again regardless, as the flavoring was great, but would also recommend ordering an extra beer to help cool it down

 Smoked Chicken